-BGSU Votes is a student-led initiative focused on voter and political engagement to increase the knowledge and develop the skills of students to engage in democracy, politics, policy making, and social action.
-BGSU Votes is a campus resource for election information, presentations, and political engagement collaborations.
-Contact us with any questions or requests.
+BGSU Votes is a nonpartisan, student-led initiative focused on voter and political engagement to increase the knowledge and develop the skills of students to engage in democracy, politics, policymaking, and social action.
+We are a campus resource for election information, presentations, and collaborations.

 Frequently Asked Questions